As a global health care company, we strive to provide a safe and healthy workplace.

 Motor vehicle safety

-The aim of our Motor Vehicle Safety program is to promote a strong safety culture for our employees who operate vehicles for conducting company business.
+The aim of our motor vehicle safety program is to promote a strong safety culture for our employees who operate vehicles for conducting company business.
 Our program is designed to reduce the frequency and severity of motor vehicle injuries and reduce the number of collisions, violations and vehicle-related incidents across our global network.
 We have implemented a global motor vehicle safety standard and adopted programs, such as telematics that provide real-time continuous feedback, to support safe driving skills and behaviors of our sales and marketing employees who operate the majority of our business-use vehicles.
-As a result of our continuous improvement efforts, we are seeing a corresponding reduction in the injuries associated with vehicular collisions, both for our own employees and for those with whom we share the road.

 Emergency preparedness and response